sazr/crowdsource-housing-reform/README.md

 - Obviously these proposals are incomplete - we require crowd sourcing to both flesh them out but also improve them so that they successfully achieve their intended objectives without indirect negative consequences.
 - Obviously these proposals are not technical - again we require crowd sourcing to both flesh them out but also improve them so that they successfully achieve their intended objectives without indirect negative consequences.
 - These policies need criticism and input from technical people (politicians, bureaucrats, community members, etc.).
-- We need graphic designers to create info-graphics for each policy that succinctly articulate what the policy is and its benefits.
+- We need graphic designers to create info-graphics for each policy that succinctly articulates what the policy is and its benefits.
 These can be distributed on social media, in physical form, etc.
-- Create a website for these policies so its more approachable for non-tecnical people
+- Create a website for these policies so its more approachable for non-tecnical people (as opposed to GitHub).
-- Use a better suited medium rather than github
+- Use a better suited medium for policy development rather than github
 - As of 24/10/2022 these policies have been created in a realpolitik manor with policies that use carrots rather than sticks.
 The reason for this is past Australian government reluctance to intervene in the property market for fear of affecting the property investors.
 - If you see *TODO* that means that section has yet to be implemented.
 Feel free to take over and contribute.
-- If you see *META* that means there is some pertinent information related to the building of the proposal itself rather than the proposal details/outcomes/etc.
+- If you see *META* that means there is some pertinent information related to policy development/building rather than the proposal details/outcomes/etc.